countable-web/open-source-corporation/sales/PROPOSALS.md

 ### Pre-qualify

-1. Determine who is the "frontrunner" who is most likely to bid and win the project.
+1. Determine who is the "frontrunner" ,most likely to bid and win the project.
 Is there a strong off-the-shelf solution which is compatible.
 If so, is there a local supplier?
+Find frontrunner.
+What is the industry "state of the art" in this area.
+What is being used by others?
 1. Review all evaluation criteria.
 What is the estimated score we could get on the project?
 Is it within 5% of frontrunner's estimated score?
-1. Find frontrunner.
-What is the industry "state of the art" in this area.
-What is being used by others?
-Call local peers of prospect, and ask "we are researching options for X software, what do you use?".
-1. Are we required to demo a mature product.
-Or MVP?
+1. Does the RFP lean towards a custom software solution or off-the-shelf existing product?
 1. Estimate bid size, based on beating the frontrunner's score by 5%.
 If there's no budget for the project, estimate one based on past similar projects by the frontrunner, prospect, and software category.

 ### Qualify